Siege of Constantinople (674–678): Arab attacks and related expeditions in 674–678

 In 674, the Arab fleet sailed from its bases in the eastern Aegean and entered the Sea of Marmara.
 According to the account of Theophanes, they landed on the Thracian shore near Hebdomon in April, and until September were engaged in constant clashes with the Byzantine troops.
 As the Byzantine chronicler reports, "Every day there was a military engagement from morning until evening, between the outworks of the Golden Gate and the Kyklobion, with thrust and counter-thrust".
 Then the Arabs departed and made for Cyzicus, which they captured and converted into a fortified camp to spend the winter.
 This set the pattern that continued throughout the siege: each spring, the Arabs crossed the Marmara and assaulted Constantinople, withdrawing to Cyzicus for the winter.
 In fact, the "siege" of Constantinople was a series of engagements around the city, which may even be stretched to include Yazid's 669 attack.
 Both Byzantine and Arab chroniclers record the siege as lasting for seven years instead of five.
 This can be reconciled either by including the opening campaigns of 672–673, or by counting the years until the final withdrawal of the Arab troops from their forward bases, in 680.

 Depiction of the use of Greek fire, from the Madrid Skylitzes.
 It was used for the first time during the first Arab siege of Constantinople, in 677 or 678.

 The details of the clashes around Constantinople are unclear, as Theophanes condenses the siege in his account of the first year, and the Arab chroniclers do not mention the siege at all but merely provide the names of leaders of unspecified expeditions into Byzantine territory.
-Thus from the Arab sources it is only known that Abdallah ibn Qays and Fadhala ibn 'Ubayd raided Crete and wintered there in 675, while in the same year Malik ibn Abdallah led a raid into Asia Minor.
-The Arab historians Ibn Wadih and al-Tabari report that Yazid was dispatched by Mu'awiya with reinforcements to Constantinople in 676, and record that Abdallah ibn Qays led a campaign in 677, the target of which is unknown.
+Thus from the Arab sources it is only known that Abdallah ibn Qays and Fadala ibn Ubayd raided Crete and wintered there in 675, while in the same year Malik ibn Abdallah led a raid into Asia Minor.
+The Arab historians al-Ya'qubi and al-Tabari report that Yazid was dispatched by Mu'awiya with reinforcements to Constantinople in 676, and record that Abdallah ibn Qays led a campaign in 677, the target of which is unknown.